 There are different business entity types, each with its own benefits.
 A Limited Liability Company (LLC) is a popular choice for a small business entity because it offers several benefits to its owners.
 For starters, it provides some liability protection that is not available to sole proprietorships or general partnerships since an LLC is its own legal entity.
 Because the business is a separate legal entity, the LLC owner’s personal assets are separate from the business’s assets which protect the owners personally should the business be sued.
 An LLC also provides advantages for tax treatment and a more flexible business structure than corporations, making it a good option for many small business owners.

 Knowing what to call an owner of an LLC isn’t always clear.
 Owners of sole proprietorships are called owners or sometimes principals.
-Partnerships have partners, and owners of a corporation are referred to as directors, officers, or shareholders.
+Partnerships have partners, and the owners of a corporation are referred to as directors, officers, or shareholders.

 So what is the owner of an LLC called?

 Owners of an LLC are commonly referred to as members.
 If a manager is hired to run the LLC, that person is often called a member-manager.
 While not as common, corporate titles can be assigned to members, such as President, Founder, Chief Financial Officer (CFO), or Chief Executive Officer (CEO).

 What are Titles for the Officers of an LLC?